Nutty Professor II: The Klumps: Plot

-Buddy steals some of the youth formulae from the Klump household, filling the vial the rest of the way with fertilizer.
-This sabotage causes chaos at a demonstration the next day as Petey, the male hamster Sherman uses to demonstrate the formula, mutates into a giant monster who violates Richmond as he is trying to escape under a fur coat, as Petey confuses him for Molly, the female hamster that escaped during the event.
-The humiliated and enraged Richmond fires Sherman, who soon learns from Jason that his brain's deterioration has worsened, so he decides to break up with Denise.
-Cletus consoles a depressed Sherman, and inadvertently gives him the solution to regaining his intelligence: getting Buddy Love back into his DNA.
+While Sherman's grandmother, Ida Mae Jensen and Anna are organizing a bachelorette party for Denise, Buddy (mistaken for a male stripper by Ida) steals some of the youth formula from the Klump household, filling the vial the rest of the way with fertilizer.
+This sabotage causes chaos at a demonstration the next day as Petey, the male hamster Sherman uses to demonstrate the formula, mutates into a giant monster who rapes Richmond as he is trying to escape under a fur coat, as Petey confuses him for Molly, the female hamster that escaped during the event.
+The traumatized and furious Richmond fires Sherman, who soon learns from Jason that his brain's deterioration has worsened, so he decides to break up with Denise.
+Cletus reconciles with Anna and consoles a depressed Sherman, and inadvertently gives him the solution to regaining his intelligence: getting Buddy Love back into his DNA.

-Sherman quickly works on a newer, much more potent formula while his mental faculties allow him.
+Sherman quickly works on a new, more potent formula while his mental faculties allow him.
 Richmond confronts him about Buddy's actions, believing that they are working together.
 Sherman leaves with Richmond and a tennis ball covered in the youth formula and heads to a presentation at Phleer Pharmaceuticals that Buddy is giving about the youth formula.
 Meanwhile, a worried Denise discovers what has happened and that Sherman's brain damage is progressing.
 With Cletus' help, Denise goes after him.
 Sherman takes advantage of the canine DNA crossed with Buddy's and throws the tennis ball to distract him.
-Buddy catches the ball in his mouth, and the youth formula transforms him back into a glowing mass of sentient genetic material.
+Buddy catches the ball in his mouth, and the youth formula transforms him back into a toddler, then further into a glowing mass of sentient genetic material.

 Sherman chases the genetic material, intent on drinking it to correct his condition.
-However, it evaporates on the edge of a fountain before he can.
+However, the material evaporates on the edge of a fountain before he can get to it.
 Cletus and Denise arrive too late to save him, and Denise breaks into tears, which hit the genetic material and fall into the fountain.
 As they go to leave, Sherman looks into the fountain, remarking that it is "pretty".
-Seeing the water is glowing, Denise realizes the genetic material has reconstituted thanks to her tears and that if Sherman drinks the fountain water, he will be restored to normal.
-When he drinks it, he is able to restore his intelligence.
+Seeing the water is glowing, Denise realizes the genetic material has reconstituted thanks to her tears and that if Sherman drinks the fountain water before it dissipates, he will be restored to normal.
+Sherman drinks the water and is able to restore his genetic makeup to its proper order, restoring his intelligence.

-Sherman and Denise later get married, while Cletus and Anna reconcile with each other.
+With Buddy Love defeated, Sherman and Denise finally get married.
+During the wedding reception, Sherman's older brother, Ernie Klump Sr., sings a song in honor of the couple, while Richmond continues to be hexed by the now normal-sized hamster.